kebugcheckex/kebugcheckex.github.io/_posts/2021-09-06-extract-apks-from-android-system-using-adb.md

 ## Steps

 The first step is to get the package name.
-For example, if we want to extract the Twitter APK, run the following command
+For example, if you want to extract the Twitter APK, run the following command

 ```
 $ adb shell pm list packages | grep twitter